-Hydrograph - A graph representing the discharge of water versus time for a selected point in the drainage system.
+Hydrograph - A graph representing the Discharge of water versus time for a selected point in the drainage system.

-Hydrologic Regime - The hydrologic cycle or balance that sustains quality and quantity of stormwater, baseflow, storage, and groundwater supplies under natural conditions.
+Hydrologic Regime - The hydrologic cycle or balance that sustains quality and quantity of Stormwater, Baseflow, storage, and Groundwater supplies under Natural Conditions.

-Hydrologic Soil Group - A classification of soils by the Natural Resources Conservation Service (NRCS), formerly the Soil Conservation Service (SCS), into four runoff potential groups.
+Hydrologic Soil Group - A classification of soils by the Natural Resources Conservation Service (NRCS), formerly the Soil Conservation Service (SCS), into four Runoff potential groups.
 The groups range from A soils, which are very permeable and produce little runoff, to D soils, which are not very permeable and produce much more runoff.

-Impervious Surface - A surface that prevents the infiltration of water into the ground.
-Impervious surfaces shall include, but are not limited to, streets, sidewalks, pavements, additional indoor living spaces, patios, decks if not slatted, swimming pools not the pool water surface but surrounding solid deck, garages, storage sheds, and similar structures, driveway areas, roofs, tennis or other paved courts.
-For the purposes of determining compliance with this Ordinance, compacted soils or stone surfaces used for vehicle parking and movement shall be considered impervious.
-Uncompacted gravel areas with no vehicular traffic shall be considered pervious per review by the Municipal Engineer.
-Surfaces that were designed to allow infiltration (i.e., pavers and areas of porous pavement) are not to be considered impervious surface if designed to function as a BMP per review by the Municipal Engineer.
-Additionally, for the purposes of determining compliance with this Ordinance, the total horizontal projection area of all ground-mounted and free-standing solar collectors, including solar photovoltaic cells, panels, and arrays, shall be considered pervious so long as the Municipal Engineer determines that the area underneath the solar photovoltaic cells, panels, and arrays is maintained as a vegetated pervious surface.
+Impervious Surface -A surface that prevents the Infiltration of water into the ground.
+Impervious Surfaces shall include, but are not limited to, streets, sidewalks, pavements, additional indoor living spaces, patios, driveway areas, roofs, garages, storage sheds, and similar structures, and tennis or other paved courts.
+[For decks and swimming pools, see Note below.]
+For the purposes of determining compliance with this chapter, compacted soils or stone surfaces used for vehicle parking and movement shall be considered impervious.
+Uncompacted gravel areas with no vehicular traffic shall be considered pervious per review by the Township Engineer.
+Surfaces that were designed to allow Infiltration (e.g., pavers and areas of porous pavement) are not to be considered Impervious Surface if designed to function as a BMP per review by the Township Engineer.
+Additionally, for the purposes of determining compliance with this chapter, the total horizontal projection area of all ground-mounted and free-standing solar collectors, including solar photovoltaic cells, panels, and arrays, shall be considered pervious so long as the Township Engineer determines that the area underneath the solar photovoltaic cells, panels, and arrays is maintained as a vegetated pervious surface.